agisoft-llc/cloud-scripts/README.md

 # How to use

-Connect to g3 instance with Ubuntu 16.04:
+Connect to g3 instance with Ubuntu 16.04 via ssh:

 ```bash
 ip=239.239.239.239